 3. Idea generation

-When thinking about creative people, we often think about their idea generation skills.
-There is a special type of people, sometimes called lateral thinkers, who are exceptionally skilled at thinking outside the box and generating new ideas.
+When thinking about creative people, we often think about their idea-generation skills.
+There is a particular type of people, sometimes called lateral thinkers, who are exceptionally skilled at thinking outside the box and generating new ideas.
 Every company needs inspirational leaders who develop and propose new ideas to their team.
-These creative leaders go beyond their duty and take risks to ensure that the company keeps on innovating and delivering value.
+These creative leaders go beyond their duty and take risks to ensure the company keeps innovating and delivering value.

 4. Problem-solving

 Lateral thinkers are also great at solving problems.
 They connect concepts in new ways, which helps them understand any situation better and develop unexpected solutions.
-They are never afraid of trying out new approaches and end up solving problems faster than anyone else.
+They are always eager to try out new approaches and end up solving problems faster than anyone else.

 Problem solving with creative thinking